jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-All is flux; nothing stays still.
+Any sufficiently advanced technology is equivalent to magic.
-- Heraclitus
+- Arthur C. Clarke

-Updated on: [7/6/2022]
+Updated on: [7/7/2022]
 <!-- #quoteEnd -->
 </pre>